terribleindustries/passwordsquirrel/vuln-disclosure.md

 If a user passes the authorization check, the pwname filed is susceptible to an injection attack.

-It does not appear username and password are vulerable, but further investigation should be done.
+It does not appear username and password are vulnerable, but further investigation should be done.

 ## Example